mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 ## 8.1 How Learning Differs from Pure Optimization

 Optimization algorithms used for training deep models differ from traditional optimization algorithms in several ways.
 Machine learning methods usually act indirectly.
 In most scenarios the goal is to optimize some performance measure $P$ that is definied with respect to the test set and is possibly intractable. $P$ is optimized indirectly by reducing a different cost function $J(\theta)$ in the hope that doing so will improve $P$.
 This is in contrast to pure optimization where the goal is to minimize $J$ itself.
-In many cases the cost function can be written as an average over the training set <br />
+In many cases the cost function can be written as an average over the training set
 $J(\theta) = E_{(x, y) \sim \hat{p}} L(f(x; \theta), y)$ <br />
 where $\hat{p}$ is the empirical distribution, $L$ the loss function, $f$ the predicted output for input $x$ and $y$ the actual output for input $x$.
-In the above equation $J(\theta)$ is defined with respect to the training set, but we would usually prefer to minimize the corresponding objective function where expectation is taken across the data generating distribution $p$: <br /> <br />
+In the above equation $J(\theta)$ is defined with respect to the training set, but we would usually prefer to minimize the corresponding objective function where expectation is taken across the data generating distribution $p$: <br />
 $J^*(\theta) = E_{(x, y) \sim p} L(f(x; \theta), y)$.

 ### Empirical Risk Minimization <br />